ibm-cloud-docs/openwhisk/openwhisk_messagehub.md

 {:screen: .screen}
 {:pre: .pre}

-# Using the Message Hub package
+# Message Hub events source
 {: #openwhisk_catalog_message_hub}

 A package that enables communication with [Message Hub](https://developer.ibm.com/messaging/message-hub) instances for publishing and consuming messages by using the native high-performance Kafka API.